runtimeverification/wasm-semantics/data.md

 `DataString`, as is defined in the wasm semantics, is a list of `WasmString`s.
 `#concatDS` concatenates them together into a single string.
-The strings to connect are unescaped before concatenated, because unescape could remove the quote sign `"` before and after each substring.
+The strings to connect needs to be unescaped before concatenated, because the `unescape` function removes the quote sign `"` before and after each substring.

 ```k
     syntax String ::= #concatDS ( DataString )         [function]